nashville-software-school/bangazon-inc/book-2-mvc/chapters/ASPNET_INTRO.md

 1. Click _Create_
 1. Add the Nuget package for `Microsoft.Data.SqlClient`

 Take a look around at the project files that come out of the box with a new ASP.NET MVC project.
 It already has folders for Models, Views, and Controllers.
 It has a `wwwroot` folder which contains some static assets like javascript and css files.
-It has a `Startup.cs` file where we can configure certain things about our web application if we choose.
+It has a `Program.cs` file where we can configure certain things about our web application if we choose.

 ## Database